karakun/karakun.github.io/trainings.md

 * Karakun headquarter in Basel, Switzerland
 * Karakun office in Dortmund, Germany
-* Eppleton office in Munich, Germany
+* Eppleton IT Consulting in Munich, Germany

 At all 3 locations we will do the training in a nice equipped room that let attendees concentrate at the content but do not feel like beeing in a school class.
 All locations provide free wifi, softdrinks and snacks for the